gravelfreeman/devcontainer-automated/README.md

 ## Usage

-Run the script from the root of a project that has a `.devcontainer/` directory:
+Run the script from the root of a project that has a `.devcontainer` directory:

 ```bash
 devcontainer-automated [options] [command]